aharonium/opensiddur.org/posts/posts/parashat-shemot-color-coded-according-to-its-narrative-layers_(aharon.varady_2018-12-23).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="e"><sup>18</sup>&nbsp;"They will hearken to your voice, and you will come, you and the elders of Yisrael, to the king of Mitsrayim and say to him: YHVH, the elo'ah of the Ivrim, has met with us – so now, pray let us go a three days' journey into the wilderness and let us slaughter (offerings) to YHVH our elo'ah! <sup>19</sup>&nbsp;But I, I know that the king of Mitsrayim will not give you leave to go, not (even) under a strong hand. <sup>20</sup>&nbsp;So I will send forth my hand and I will strike Mitsrayim with all my wonders which I will do in its midst</span><span class="j"> – after that he will send you free!"</span>
+<span class="e"><sup>18</sup>&nbsp;"They will hearken to your voice, and you will come, you and the elders of Yisrael, to the king of Mitsrayim and say to him: YHVH, the <em>elo'ah</em> of the Ivrim, has met with us – so now, pray let us go a three days' journey into the wilderness and let us slaughter (offerings) to YHVH our <em>elo'ah</em>! <sup>19</sup>&nbsp;But I, I know that the king of Mitsrayim will not give you leave to go, not (even) under a strong hand. <sup>20</sup>&nbsp;So I will send forth my hand and I will strike Mitsrayim with all my wonders which I will do in its midst</span><span class="j"> – after that he will send you free!"</span>
 </div></td></tr>